MaDTiA/PHP-Torrent-Tracker/README.md

 # MaDTracker
 # Is a project aimed to make available a wide range of free torrent tracker and indexer. <br>
 The script is developed and mainteined by me.
-Any donation is very appreciated!<br>
+Any donation is very appreciated!
+BTC : 33oqq9wjymexfX7VSoLix1agKeUVGnvm5m<br>
 # Main Tracker Domain : https://tracker.madtia.cc<br>
 MaD Tracker Mirror List<br>
 Mirror #1 : https://madhost.altervista.org<br>